uoftweb/constitution/README.md

 ## Executive Lists and Duties

-The executive committee shall be comprised of eight (8) elected officers.
+The executive committee shall be comprised of five officers.
 These include a President, VP Admin, Executive Secretary, Resource Director, Technology Chief, Public Relations, Web Design & Graphics, and the Faculty Liaison.
 All members on the executive committee are given equal voting rights on issues.